This draft module was

 - What are ways to you can engage them immediately, that they will find valuable, to follow-up on this event?

-Now you are ready to develop an engagement plan for the next 6 weeks.
+Now you are ready to develop an engagement plan for the next three months.
 How will you continue to engage them and keep them involved?